Etch e-sign

 To create Pending Signers in Etch for an Etch Packet, you must do two things when calling the GraphQL createEtchPacket mutation:

 1. Pass the top-level allowUpdates boolean argument as true.
-See the incremental signing docs for more info.
+See the progressive signing docs for more info.

 2. In the signers array argument, add isPending: true to any of the Signer objects that you'd like to create as pending.